| Description | Level |

 | ![]() |

-179 | Sri LankaReissued with updates to health information.
-Exercise increased caution in Sri Lanka due to fuel and medicine shortages, civil unrest, and terrorism.
-Sri Lanka is experiencing shortages of imported goods, including fuel, food, and medicine due to the ongoing economic situation in the country.
-This has led to long lines at gas stations, but a fuel rationing system has helped to alleviate the situation.
-Public transportation has at times been limited or curtailed.
-Disrupted supply chains have caused food and medicine shortages, especially in remote areas, but most hotels, restaurants, grocery stores, and private hospitals have supplies.
-Limited duration power outages occur frequently, but most tourist facilities have backup generators.
-Protests over the economic situation could erupt at any time.
+179 | Sri LankaReissued after periodic review with updates to protest information.
+Exercise increased caution in Sri Lanka due to civil unrest, and terrorism.
+Country Summary: Protests over the economic and political situation in Sri Lanka could erupt at any time.
 In some instances, police have used water cannons and tear gas to disperse protesters.
-Travelers should monitor local media for updates on the ongoing situation.
+U.S. citizens are reminded to avoid all gatherings, even peaceful ones, that could turn violent with little or no warning.
 Terrorist attacks have occurred in Sri Lanka, with little or no warning, targeting tourist locations, transportation hubs, markets, shopping malls, government facilities, hotels, clubs, restaurants, places of worship, parks, major sporting and cultural events, educational institutions, airports, hospitals, and other public areas.
 The U.S. government has limited ability to provide emergency services to U.S. citizens in remote areas.
 Read the country information page.
 If you decide to travel to Sri Lanka:

 | ![]() |